Computable analysis on the space of marked groups: Introduction

-Even though the more advanced results of computable analysis fail for the space of marked groups, the fact that $(\mathcal{G}_{WP},d,\Lambda_{WP})$ is an effectively complete recursive metric space provides us with some basic results of computable analysis that can be used to obtain group theoretical results.
-The most useful result in this regard is Markov's Lemma \cite[Theorem 4.2.2]{Markov1963}, as applied to the space of marked groups (Lemma \ref{lem:Markov for groups}). \begin{lem} [Markov's Lemma for groups]If $(G_{n},S_{n})_{n\in\mathbb{N}}$ is a $\Lambda_{WP}$-computable sequence of marked groups that converges to a marked group $(H,S)$ with solvable word problem, with $(G_{n},S_{n})\ne(H,S)$ for each $n$, then no algorithm taking word problem algorithms as input can tell $(H,S)$ from the groups in $\{(G_{n},S_{n}),n\in\mathbb{N}\}$.
-More precisely $\{(H,S)\}$ is not a $\Lambda_{WP}$-semi-decidable subset of $\{(H,S)\}\cup\{(G_{n},S_{n}),n\in\mathbb{N}\}$. \end{lem}
+As discussed above, the more advanced continuity theorems of Type 1 and of Banach-Mazur computable analysis cannot be applied to the space of marked groups.

+However, the fact that $(\mathcal{G}^{+},d,\nu_{WP})$ is an effectively complete recursive metric space provides us with some basic results coming from computable analysis that can be used to obtain group theoretical results.
+The most useful result in this regard is Markov's Lemma \cite[Theorem 4.2.2]{Markov1963}, as applied to the space of marked groups.